2014-2015 Investment Plan Update for the Alternative and Renewable Fuel and Vehicle Technology Program

 Janea A. Scott

 Assembly Bill 118 (Núñez, Chapter 750, Statutes of 2007), created the Alternative and Renewable Fuel and Vehicle Technology Program.
-The statute, subsequently amended by AB 109 (Núñez, Chapter 313, Statutes of 2008), authorizes the California Energy Commission to develop and deploy alternative and renewable fuels and advanced transportation technologies to help meet the state's goals for reducing greenhouse gas emissions and petroleum dependence in the transportation sector.
+The statute, subsequently amended by AB 109 (Núñez, Chapter 313, Statutes of 2008) and reauthorized by AB 8 (Perea, Chapter 401, Statutes of 2013), authorizes the California Energy Commission to develop and deploy alternative and renewable fuels and advanced transportation technologies to help meet the state's goals for reducing greenhouse gas emissions and petroleum dependence in the transportation sector.

 The Energy Commission has an annual program budget of approximately $100 million to support projects that:

 - Develop and improve alternative and renewable low-carbon fuels.

 - Optimize alternative and renewable fuels for existing and developing engine technologies.

 - Produce alternative and renewable low-carbon fuels in California.

 - Decrease, on a full fuel cycle basis, the overall impact and carbon footprint of alternative and renewable fuels and increase sustainability.

 - Expand fuel infrastructure, fueling stations, and equipment.

 - Improve light-, medium-, and heavy-duty vehicle technologies.